-Apart from tariffs, there are mainly four types of duties and taxes that any importer is liable to pay upon importation, namely Cess, Ports and Airports Development Levy (PAL), the Special Commodity Levy (SCL) and Value Added Tax (VAT).
-As part of the sweeping tax reforms announced by the cash-strapped government in March 2016, the VAT rate was increased from 11% to 15% on 2 May 2016, with exemptions granted to water, electricity, health and education.
+Apart from tariffs, duties and taxes that any importer is liable to pay upon importation include the Import Cess, Excise Duty, Nation Building Tax (NBT), Special Commodity Levy (SCL), PAL and VAT.
+As part of the sweeping tax reforms announced by the cash-strapped government in March 2016, the VAT rate was increased from 11% to 15% on November 2016, with exemptions granted to mobile phones, construction equipment, computers and accessories, pharmaceutical, real estate, water, electricity, health and education.

 Sri Lanka is a member of South Asian Association for Regional Cooperation (SAARC), which formed a South Asian Free Trade Area (SAFTA) in 2006 with an aim to reduce duties for imports from member countries to between zero and 5% within 10 years, though progress has not been satisfactory.

 Apart from SAFTA, the country also concluded bilateral free trade agreements (FTAs) with Pakistan and India and the Asia-Pacific Trade Agreement (APTA).
-More recently, Sri Lanka and China have entered into FTA negotiations.
-In Sri Lanka President Maithripala Sirisena’s visit to China in March 2015, the two sides agreed to speed up talks on FTA.
-Sri Lanka is expected to enter into an Indo–Lanka Economic and Technology Co-operation Agreement ETCA by the middle of 2016, while strengthening its FTAs with India and Pakistan.
+To further strengthen economic cooperation between Sri Lanka and India, the Indo–Sri Lanka Economic and Technology Cooperation Agreement (ETCA) and Comprehensive Economic Partnership Agreement (CEPA) are under negotiations.
+Meanwhile, Sri Lanka and China have entered into FTA negotiations.
+In the China visit of Sri Lankan President Maithripala Sirisena in March 2015, the two sides agreed to speed up FTA talks.

 Hong Kong's Trade with Sri Lanka

-In the first eight months of 2015, a total of 4,999 Sri Lankan visitors came to Hong Kong.
-As at end-September 2015, there were 2,428 Sri Lankan nationals residing in Hong Kong.
+In the first six months of 2017, a total of 3,247 Sri Lankan visitors came to Hong Kong.
+As at end-May 2017, there were 2,469 Sri Lankan nationals residing in Hong Kong.

 More information on the Belt and Road countries’ economic and investment environment, tax and other subjects that are important in considering investment and doing business are available in The Belt and Road Initiative: Country Business Guides.